-Receivables consist mainly of amounts due, including retention receivable, from two grants and amounts due from customers for water service charges.
+Receivables consist mainly of amounts due, including retention receivable, grants and amounts due from customers for water service charges.
 Allowance for uncollectible accounts receivable are based upon historical trends and the periodic aging of accounts receivable.
-At April 30, 2022 and 2021, the allowance for uncollectible receivables totaled \$12,533 and \$10,820, respectively.
+At April 30, 2023 and 2022, the allowance for uncollectible receivables totaled \$5,954 and \$12,533, respectively.